ideditor/schema-builder/README.md

 A sort desciption or caption of the field.

+A field can optionally reference the label of another by using that field's name contained in brackets, like `{field}`.
+In which case the field's _terms_ are also automatically sourced from that other field.
+This is for example useful when there are multiple variants of fields for the same tag, which should all have the same labels.

 ##### `type`

 A string specifying the UI and behavior of the field.
 Must be one of the following values.